(Don't Use Canvas to contact me, use email link)

 Master Schedule (PDF).
 Please print and keep with your notes.

-These documents may be changed/updated during the semester.
+These documents may be updated during the semester.
 Please check that you have the latest versions.

 A solar eclipse only occurs if the New Moon is about within half a degree of the ecliptic plane (defined by the orbit path of Earth as it travels around the Sun).
 The Moon's orbital path, around the Earth, is (unfortunately) inclined by about 5 degrees to the ecliptic.
 Thus, there are only two opportunities each moonth (punning) when the Moon passes through the ecliptic.
 These points are called the nodes (ascending, descending).
 The Moon passing through a node is not sufficient, it must pass through the node during the New Moon lunar phase.